 A simple way to ensure that your accounts pass easily to the next generation is to name them as beneficiaries on your accounts.
 In most accounts, you can name a beneficiary.

-Building wealth to last for generations is no easy feat but it is an admiral undertaking.
+Now you know how to go about building generational wealth!
+Building wealth to last for generations is no easy feat, but it is an admirable undertaking.
 After you have your own financial situation under control, safeguarding your family’s future is the next step.

 Take the time to implement a wealth-building strategy that works for your family.
 Not everyone wants to invest in real estate or build a business, so find something that works for your situation.